 '''

 antStep(Ant ant)

+2

 ant.pathAdd(this);

 ant.updateTtl();

 if (this.askExecutionToNode(ant.getTask())){}

 1 := ant.getStepPrevious(this);

 l.antStepBack(ant, this);

 } else if (ant.getTtlValue()>0) {

 w := antChooseContact(this.neighbors - ant.getPath());

 9

 if (w!=0) {

 10

 w.antStep(ant);

 11

 return;

 12

 13

 14

 this.antStepBackHome (ant);

 15

 16

 17

 antStepBack(Ant ant, Node from) {

 18

 this.depositPheromone(ant, from);

 19

 1 := ant.getStepPrevious(this);

 20

 1.antStepBack(ant, this);

 21

 22

 23

 depositPheromone (Ant ant, Node from) {

 24

 p := ant.getAgingPheromone(this);

 this.setPhermoneEdge(p, from);

 25

 26

 '''

-For this purpose the hunter ant starts exploring the network, exploiting the field and the task characteristics.
-Task execution requests are sent to nodes found by the hunter ants, until one of them accepts, or the hunter ant attempts are exhausted.
-The hunter ant brings with it only a task description (with its functional and not functional requirements) and not the task itself, to minimize transmission overheads.
+network, exploring the computational field and the colored pheromones and the task characteristics.
+Task execution requests are sent to those nodes found by the hunter ants, until one of them accepts or the hunter ant attempts are exhausted.
+The hunter ant brings with it only a task description (with its functional and not functional requirements) and not the task itself to minimize the used network

-The behavior of hunter ants is sketched in Listing 2, where the ant contains a task description used to find the best match (as we shall explain).
-Each hunter ant tries to find a node willing to execute the task (line 4), following the Colored Computational Field (line 8) built according to the overall pheromone - see below Eq.
-3. If the hunter ant does not find any node willing to collaborate after its TTL, it returns to the home node.
+The behavior of hunter ants is sketched in the algorithm of Listing 2, where the ant contains a task description used to find the best match (as we shall explain).
+Each hunter ant tries to find a node willing to execute the task (4) following the computational field (8) built according to the overall pheromone (Eq.
+3).
+If it does not find any node willing to collaborate after its TTL it returns to the home node.
 In the following we provide a detailed explanation of the main features of the algorithm.

-Resource Allocation Heuristic.
+A Resource Allocation Heuristic.
 The global goal of the system would be to maximize the number of tasks that meet their deadline.
 However, the problem is clearly untractable in a global manner (for instance, even the problem of finding the best task-node match is well known to be NP-complete) and would require perfect predictions of future task arrival times and characteristics, which is totally unrealistic in open environment such as volunteer clouds, where tasks requests and nodes participating in the network change over time.
-Therefore, hunter ants use local heuristics, based on the idea that minimizing wasted resources (the ones that are reserved but not used completely) will increase the probability to accommodate more requests in the future.
+Therefore, hunter ants use local heuristics based on the idea that minimizing wasted resources (the ones that are reserved but not used completely) will increase the probability to accommodate more requests in the future.
 These heuristics rely on a single resource waste ratio function srwr and a combined resource waste ratio function crwr, defined in Eq.
-2. Note that the latter uses a vector η of size $|\vec{x}|$, which allows one to express preferences among resources.
+2. Note that the latter uses a vector η of size $|\vec{x}|$ that allows one to express preferences among resources.